kubeflow/website/content/en/docs/components/pipelines/installation/choose-executor.md

 ##### Migrate pipeline components

 `command` must be specified in [Kubeflow Pipelines component specification](https://www.kubeflow.org/docs/components/pipelines/reference/component-spec/).
-This is only for component spec YAML.
+This is only for component specification YAML.

-Example migration:
+Step by step component migration tutorial:

-1. I have a hello world component:
+1. There is a hello world component:

     ```yaml
     name: hello-world